 - BEAVER CREEK (Wabasha and Winona Counties) winter: Catchand-release for trout Jan.
-1-March 31 on the entire stream, a 6.3-mile posted section from the mouth to the source.
+1-March 31 on the entire stream, a 6.3mile posted section from the mouth to the source.
 All hooks must be barbless. - BEAVER CREEK, EAST (Houston County) trout: All from 12-16" must be immediately released on the entire stream (Beaver Creek Valley State Park). winter: Catch-and-release for trout Jan.
 1-March 31 on the entire stream (Beaver Creek Valley State Park).
-All hooks must be barbless during winter season - BEAVER CREEK, WEST (Houston County) winter: Catch-and-release for trout Jan.
+All hooks must be barbless during winter season. - BEAVER CREEK, WEST (Houston County) winter: Catch-and-release for trout Jan.
 1-March 31, on a 1.9-mile posted section from the point where West Beaver Creek joins East Beaver Creek in Beaver Creek Valley State Park upstream to the posted boundary.
-All hooks must be barbless - BEE CREEK (Houston County) winter: Catch-and-release for trout Jan.
+All hooks must be barbless. - BEE CREEK (Houston County) winter: Catch-and-release for trout Jan.
 1-March 31, on a 1.6-mile posted section from the Minnesota State Line in Bee, upstream to the posted boundary at a driveway crossing.
-All hooks must be barbless. - BELLE CREEK (Goodhue County) trout: Catch-and-release on a 7.3 mile posted section from the confluence with the Cannon River upstream to Hwy 19. - BIG FORK RIVER (Itasca and Koochiching Counties) muskellunge: Minimum size limit 48". - BIG LAKE CREEK from Big Lake downstream to Lake Andrusia (Beltrami County) muskellunge: Minimum size limit 48". - BOWSTRING RIVER: See Bowstring Lake (page 28) and Sand Lake (page 37).
+All hooks must be barbless. - BELLE CREEK (Goodhue County) trout: Catch-and-release on a 7.3 mile posted section from the confluence with the Cannon River upstream to Hwy 19. - BOWSTRING RIVER: See Bowstring Lake (page 28) and Sand Lake (page 37).